gradio-app/gradio/guides/01_getting_started/02_key_features.md

 ## Errors

 You wish to pass custom error messages to the user.
 To do so, raise a `gr.Error("custom message")` to display an error message.
-If you try to divide by zero in the the calculator demo above, a popup modal will display the custom error message.
+If you try to divide by zero in the calculator demo above, a popup modal will display the custom error message.

 ## Descriptive Content